XVincentX/vncz/_posts/2019-10-24-asking-the-thesis-in-the-university-of-naples-italian.markdown

 However, back in the time [I wrote a post in Italian](https://www.ingegnerinforma.it/forum/threads/guida-alla-richiesta-tesi-ingegneria-informatica-unina.3601/) explaining how painful getting an agreement to write your thesis in my university in Naples (Federico II) was that became kind of viral.

 I think it's worth keeping this somewhere for records, so here's the post.
+You can safely skip this post.

 - - -

 Ciao ragazzi,